1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ## 12.3 Usage of Optional Sensors: DHT22 and DS18B20

 ***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***
-*The following examples don't yet take that in account, but a corresponding solution will be described as soon as possible.*

 There is the possibility to connect additional sensors (DHT22 and DS18B20) directly to certain pins of the adapter or the Arduino.
 The necessary libraries for the Arduino IDE are already included in the repository of the BSB-LAN software.

-Usually, the sensors can be connected to GND and +5V of the adapter/Arduino (by usage of the necessary additional pullup-resistors!).
+Usually, the sensors can be connected to GND and +3,3V of the adapter/Arduino (by usage of the necessary additional pullup-resistors!).
 For the usage of these sensors, one has to activate the belonging definements in the file *BSB_lan_config.h* and has to set the specific pins which are used for DATA (also see [chapter 5](chap05.md)).
 Make sure you don't use any of the protected pins listed in the file *BSB_lan_config.h*!

-After successful installation you can access the values of the sensors either by clicking at the link in the webinterface of BSB-LAN or by using the url command /T.
+After successful installation you can access the values of the sensors either by clicking at the link in the webinterface of BSB-LAN or by using the url command /K49.

 Besides that, they are also displayed in the [IPWE extension](chap08.md#826-ipwe-extension) by default, which can be accessed by using the URL `<ip-address>/ipwe.cgi`.
 For using the IPWE extension, one has to activate the belonging definement in the file *BSB_lan_config.h* though.